Our Approach

 Collective Impact is a framework that resulted from the understanding that no single organization has the ability to solve any major social problem at scale by itself.

 When it comes to health in South Carolina, there’s a lot of room for improvement.
-Our costs are high, but our health is poor—and because of economic, racial and geographic disparities, it’s hard for many children or adults in the Palmetto state to live healthy lives.
+Our costs are high, but our health is poor—and because of economic barriers, limited access to care, and geographic challenges, it’s hard for many children or adults in the Palmetto State to live healthy lives.
 This is why the Alliance has committed to joining efforts with all others who are interested in improving the health of ALL people in South Carolina.

-In order to generate the Collective Impact we need to accelerate improvement, the 50+ members of the Alliance have been working with and learning from the multiple health-related coalitions in the state, to develop the building blocks of the Collective Impact Framework in our state:
+In order to generate the Collective Impact we need to accelerate improvement, the 60+ members of the Alliance have been working with and learning from the multiple health-related coalitions in the state, to develop the building blocks of the Collective Impact Framework in our state.